stanislavsavolainen/react_setup/README.md

 to host project you need only index.html and bundle.js files.
 Other files are for development.

-Please note that NodeJS have to be installed for both script !
+Please note that Node.js have to be installed for Linux and Windows version !